captoriginal/deadball-web/docs/desktop.md

 - starts the backend (from `/Users/steve/dev/web/deadball-web/backend` if present)
 - opens the desktop window

-If the backend path changes, update `resolve_backend_dir` in `src-tauri/src/main.rs` or add a configurable env var.
+If the backend path changes, update the backend path logic in `src-tauri/src/main.rs` or add a configurable env var.

 ## Build Bundles
 ```bash